EmeraldSwing/website/src/index.md

 	* €30 T-Shirt (Cash)
 * July 28th, event end!

-This is a [Google Calendar link](https://calendar.google.com/calendar/u/3?cid=YzQyMDcxNWFjODQ5YzU4ZmUyNjEzMDQyODNkOTg0MDU1MmQ4MzJlMjExNDg1MjdlOGViYzExOGQ4NDRlMzI4MUBncm91cC5jYWxlbmRhci5nb29nbGUuY29t) with the above dates as event entries, which will later include the timetable.
+This is a [Google Calendar link](https://calendar.google.com/calendar/u/3?cid=YzQyMDcxNWFjODQ5YzU4ZmUyNjEzMDQyODNkOTg0MDU1MmQ4MzJlMjExNDg1MjdlOGViYzExOGQ4NDRlMzI4MUBncm91cC5jYWxlbmRhci5nb29nbGUuY29t) with the above dates as event entries, which also includes the timetable.

 You can rely on this website for the latest information, but we'll also send updates out through our [newsletter](https://buttondown.email/emeraldswing), [facebook](https://www.facebook.com/EmeraldSwing) & [instagram](https://www.instagram.com/EmeraldSwing).